MicroStrategy/embedding-sdk-docs/docs/support-for-different-authentication-environments/authentication-custom.md

 ---
 title: Use Custom Authentication
+description: You can use custom authentication to allow users to view an embedded dossier without logging in with their user name and password.
 ---

 You can use custom authentication to allow users to view an embedded dossier without logging in with their user name and password.